Coffee and donuts: Beware this quick fix

-You're late for work and skip breakfast, so during the commute, you pick up a donut and cup of coffee and you're on your way.
-This common quick fix breakfast scenario can lengthen your time spent in the dental chair, reports the Academy of General Dentistry.
+You’re late for work and skip breakfast, so during the commute, you pick up a donut and cup of coffee and you’re on your way.
+This common quick fix breakfast scenario can lengthen your time spent in the dental chair.

-The amount of sugar and cream in your coffee also can have a direct effect on the amount of cavity-causing bacteria.
+The amount of sugar and cream in your coffee can also increase cavity-causing bacteria.
 Tannins found in coffee etch into the pits and grooves of the tooth enamel, producing a rough stained surface.

-What can we do to lessen the sugar bath our teeth receive from this common breakfast combination?
+What can you do to lessen the sugar bath your teeth receive from this common breakfast combination?

-- Don't nurse your coffee or pick at that donut throughout the morning.
-When you eat your donut quickly, it limits the exposure time to the sugar bacteria attack.
+- Don’t nurse your coffee or pick at that donut throughout the morning.
+Limiting the time your coffee and donut stay in your mouth reduces the impact of the sugar on your teeth.

 - Rinse your mouth with water or brush your teeth with fluoride toothpaste immediately after finishing your breakfast.

-- Cut back on the amount of cream and sugar in your coffee.
+- Cut back on the sugar and sweetened creamers in your coffee.

 The oral health information on this web site is intended for educational purposes only.
 You should always consult a licensed dentist or other qualified health care professional for any questions concerning your oral health.